oskarth/praxis/README.md

 for right way to abstract this using protocols and such, but no luck yet.
 Later I decided to go back to just simplest thing that worked, a map and constructor.
 Still need to fix the deletion and rotations though.*

+*October 18, 2015.
+Reverse-string in Clojure. ~5m and right, but didn't get reduce version.
+Haven't internalized consequence of conjs happening at head of lists.*